Multiplayer #

 2. Parties enter matchmaking and are matched with opponents.

 When players are ready, a party leader can enter the party into matchmaking.
-The Matchmaking service groups parties together to form complete teams.
-In PVP games, the Matchmaking service matches parties of different teams to form matches.
+The Matchmaking service uses custom logic to compare parties to form appropriate matches to send to the game server.

 3. Game server is allocated.